micheldebree/micheldebree.nl/src/CV-Michel_de_Bree.EN.md

 **Activities:** Development of backend and frontend components for the rule engine of the "Digitaal Stelsel Omgevingswet" that is able to collect the various legislative rules involved in the new law, and apply them.
-The engine offers several interfaces in the form of REST API's and a ReactJS SPA application.
+The engine offers several interfaces in the form of REST API's, SOAP services and a ReactJS SPA application.

 ### &ldquo;Knooppunt&rdquo;, a central integration hub

-#### 2016-present @ Rijkswaterstaat
+#### 2016-2018 @ Rijkswaterstaat

 **Keywords:** Scrum Master, Lead Developer, Agile, Scrum, DevOps, SAFE, Java, Infrastructure as Code, WSO2 ESB, WSO2 API Manager, WSO2 Identity Server, REST,